TheKikGen/KonverterMidiUSB/README.md

 # KonverterMidiUSB
 USB to Serial Midi bidrectionnal converter

-This project based on Arduino Uno allows you to have a very economical USB MIDI converter, without any soldering.
+This project based on Arduino Uno allows you to get a very economical USB MIDI converter, without any soldering.

 The necessary components are as follows:
 - An Arduino Uno